About the Project

 What is the project cost and what project funding is available?

-ODOT and our partners – the City of Portland, Metro, Albina Vision Trust, and the Portland Trail Blazers (Rip City Management) – are committed to completing the project in its entirety.
-The project team takes ownership of past estimating gaps and is committed to greater transparency, rigorous risk management, and real-time estimating practices to better manage project costs moving forward.
+ODOT and partners – the City of Portland, Metro, Albina Vision Trust, and the Portland Trail Blazers (Rip City Management) – are committed to completing the project in its entirety.
+The project team is committed to transparency, rigorous risk management, and real-time estimating practices to manage project costs moving forward.

 Project Design